cmsodi/satdh/articles/space-debris-threat-to-our-space-environment/index.md

 ### Dangers posed to active satellites

-One of the most significant dangers posed by space debris is the risk of collision with active satellites.
+One of the most significant dangers is the risk of collision with active satellites.
 These collisions can cause significant damage to the satellites, potentially rendering them useless.
 The collision risk is particularly high in low Earth orbit, where the majority of artificial space debris is located.
 This increase in collisions can also degrade the orbits of these satellites, causing them to become less stable over time.

 ### Economic consequences